 Survival and the Shaping of a Wasteland

-At its core, Furiosa is about survival - not just endurance, but the shaping of identity in a world where empathy is currency and scarcity is law.
-The story promises to chart the collapse of ecosystems and moral codes, showing how society’s decay forges the people who will later drive the wasteland’s mythology.
+At its core, Furiosa is about survival, not just physical endurance, but the preservation of a soul in a world where empathy is a lethal liability.
+The story charts the collapse of ecosystems and moral codes, showing how the decay of the Old World forged the warlords who drive the wasteland’s mythology.

 Rebellion Against Tyranny